michaelchan77/BENG183FinalReport/Group2_HiGlass/main.md

 4. Import into HiGlass

 ### 1D Tracks<a name="42"></a>
-For annotations from ChiP-seq or RNA-seq data.
+For viewing annotations from ChiP-seq or RNA-seq data to supplement contact map.

 #### Tools required: <br>
 Python (3.x) <br>